Nickname: The Blues

 • They successfully defended the title, and only a slip by John Terry in a penalty shoot-out against Manchester United FC denied Mourinho's successor, Avram Grant, the UEFA Champions League in 2007/08.
 Carlo Ancelotti then won a league and FA Cup double in his first campaign in charge in 2009/10, only for Abramovich to replace the Italian with FC Porto's treble-winning coach André Villas-Boas ahead of the 2011/12 season.

 • Villas-Boas did not last the season, but while league results were a disappointment, stand-in boss Roberto di Matteo led the Blues to their seventh FA Cup and then UEFA Champions League glory, beating FC Bayern München on penalties at their own stadium after a 1-1 draw.
+Di Matteo was replaced himself in November 2013 and though temporary successor Rafael Benítez could not prevent the Londoners becoming the first holders to be eliminated in the UEFA Champions League group stage, he guided them to victory in the UEFA Europa League final six months later.

 Most appearances: Ron Harris (795)